JulioHC00/cmesrc/src/scripts/flares/match_flares_to_harps_README.md

 # match_flares_to_harps.py

-This script processes flare data from SWAN (Solar Wind ANisotropies) files and matches flares to HARPS (HMI Active Region Patches) regions based on their occurrence time and spatial attributes.
+This script processes flare data from SWAN files and matches flares to HARPS (HMI Active Region Patches) regions based on their occurrence time and spatial attributes.

 ## Overview